Skip to content

 What is working:

-- Cooperatives continue to outperform conventional businesses in survival rates across every country studied
+• Cooperatives continue to outperform conventional businesses in survival rates across every country studied, with UK cooperatives and mutuals now at 82% five-year survival vs 39% for the wider economy

-- Open-source software has become the default infrastructure of the digital economy
+• Open-source software has become the default infrastructure of the digital economy and of frontier AI; open-weight models are competitive with closed labs on standard benchmarks

-- The B Corp movement has crossed 7,000 certified organizations
+• The B Corp movement has crossed roughly 9,900 certified organizations across 105 countries, with new V2 standards raising the floor

 What is struggling: